Medical expert of the article

 - instrumental - the ability to use household appliances;

-- Cognitive impairment according to the patient and / or his immediate environment (the latter is preferable).
+- Cognitive impairment according to the patient and/or his immediate environment (the latter is preferable).

 The main stages of dementia development:

-- moderate cognitive impairment;
+- mild cognitive impairment;

 - violation of professional and social activities;

-- reduction of criticism, personality change;
+- decreased criticism, personality change;

-- violation of instrumental daily activities;
+- disruption of instrumental daily activities;

 - formation of behavioral disorders;